privcount/privcount/doc/CounterChecks.markdown

 The bins determine how events are aggregated in the counter.

 * Bin counters must have a bins element
+* Each bins element must have at least one bin
 * Bins have lower and upper bounds which are decimal values
   (including positive and negative infinity)
 * The upper bound is strictly greater than the lower bound